 EA: Are there any products in particular that homeowners should know about?

 PS: Absolutely.
 I alluded to it earlier, the Niagara Stealth Toilet is a .8 GPF toilet.
 Niagara is the world’s first ultra-high-efficiency toilet.
 It uses a patented vacuum-assist technology to ensure that it flushes with extra power.
-So, considering that this toilet flushes at half the capacity of standard low-flow toilets, the Stealth Toilet saves twice as much water as most toilets.
+So, considering that this toilet flushes at half the capacity of standard high-efficiency toilets, the Stealth Toilet saves twice as much water as most toilets.
 Think about the impact this can have on a household with kids.

 The Home Depot is the exclusive retailer of the all-in-one Stealth Toilet, meaning that consumers who want the toilet bowl, tank, toilet seat and wax ring in 1 carton will only find it here.
-Not only is the Niagara Stealth Toilet an ultra-low-flow toilet, but it’s also one of our highest-rated toilets.
+Not only is the Niagara Stealth Toilet an ultra-high-efficiency toilet, but it’s also one of our highest-rated toilets.
 Just look at the reviews:

 Best toilet I have ever installed.
 This is my second one in this home, and I just ordered a third for my other bathroom.
 Very quiet flush and rapid refill.
 Almost never have to flush a second time for complete content evacuation.
 I am surprised how smooth the flush is, and how efficient it is.
 At .8 gallons per flush, you are really saving water without compromising functionality in any way.